natster101s/Minerva-Neue-2.0/README.md

 On a MediaWiki project, Wikipedia for example, navigate to User Preferences and Appearance.
 Select Minerva Neue as the theme, and then press save!
 Please note that this theme will only display when logged into your Wikipedia account.

 ## Changelog
-(Please note that versions prior to 3.2 are not documented on this git)

 Version 2.0: The code for this theme has been completely rewritten and is now much more efficient.
 It also includes a dark mode (currently experimental) that is toggled on or off in accordance with the settings of your operating system. macOS Mojave, iOS 13 and Windows 10 or higher are required.
 This feature also requires the latest version of Chrome, Safari or Firefox to be installed.

 Version 3.0: Includes an all new navigation bar at the top left that takes up less space.